My Goodness Kitchen

 Rinse the lentils well.
 You can run them under water in a fine sieve until the water runs clear or swish and repeat as I do.

-The Swish and Repeat.
-To swish, put the lentils in a large pot or bowl and add water to cover.
+Cooks' tip: The Swish and Repeat To swish, put the lentils in a large pot or bowl and add water to cover.
 Swish the lentils and water around with your hands.
 The water will turn cloudy - at this point drain it out.
 Add more clean water and repeat the process until the water is clear after swishing.

 Once the lentils are rinsed, add them to a pot with 3 and three-quarter cups of fresh water.

 Don't go rogue on me - follow the measurement.
-The amount of water will affect the thickness of the finished Dahl.
+The amount of water will affect the thickness of the finished Dal.

 Bring the water to a boil skimming off any white foam that appears on top.
 Reduce the heat to a simmer, partially cover and cook for 15 minutes.
 The lentils will cook for another 5 minutes when you add them to the tarka so try not don't overcook them.